How to decommission Exchange Server 2010 after Office 365 Migration

 For All Users

-When you want to disable all users at once and convert it to mail users, you can follow below procedure.
+When you want to disable all users at once and convert it to mail users, you can follow below steps.
 Most of the process will be same as applied for one user.
-The only difference is that the commands will run against all Mailboxes.
+The only difference is that the commands will run against all mailboxes.

 $userlist = Get-user -Filter { RecipientType -eq “user” }